mingming20261298/Repository-name-VLU_BLCC_transcriptome_analysis/README.md

 ## Notes
 This repository provides the main analytical steps and results used in the manuscript.
 Minor differences may occur due to environment variations.
+Raw data are available from GEO (GSE84571); this repository contains analysis scripts and processed results.